YesiltasAlper/Siliconizing-Robot/README.md

 --> Third folder contains five photos of PLC and HMI Software of Siliconizing Robot for project overview.

 --> Fourth folder contains two photos of Siliconizing Robot Project.

+!-> To be able to run PLC Software "Control FPWIN Pro 7" software should be downloaded.

+!-> To be able to run HMI Software "EasyAccess" software should be downloaded.